-He moved to the International Livestock Research Institute (ILRI) in 1996 and became Coordinator of the Systems Analysis and Impact Assessment Programme.
-From 2002 he was working for ILRI based in Edinburgh, involved with several integrated modelling and climate change impact projects in livestock systems in Africa.
+Philip Thornton has been working for the International Livestock Research Institute (ILRI), since 1996.
+First as Coordinator of the Systems Analysis and Impact Assessment Programme and from 2002, based in Edinburgh, he has been involved with several integrated modelling and climate change impact projects in livestock systems in Africa.

 He is an Honorary Research Fellow in the Institute of Atmospheric and Environmental Sciences at the University of Edinburgh.
 He has published widely on systems modelling and impact assessment.